PJLab-ADG/LimSim/readme.md

 ## License and Citation

 All assets and code in this repository are under the Apache 2.0 license.
-If you use LimSimLight in your research , please use the following BibTeX entry.
+If you use LimSimLight in your research, please use the following BibTeX entry.

 ```
 @inproceedings{wenl2023limsim,